SAEON/data-portal/README.md

 docker-compose --env-file docker-compose.env up -d --force-recreate --build
 ```

+Check that the services started successfully: `docker container ls`.
+There should be running instances of the following services:

+- MongoDB
+- PostGIS
+- Elasticsearch
+- Kibana
+- API
+- Proxy
+- Client

 ## Continuous deployment

 A continuous deployment workflow is supported for a CentOS 7.6 deployment server